 The images can also be used for making video, dvd, news reports and the authorization therefore is implicitly granted even to all professionals involved in documenting the event.

 TECHNICAL AND ADMINISTRATIVE SCRUTINEERING

 They are detailed in the proper section

-Each participant with his registration, implicitly confirms that he is aware of the General Regulations of the Gibraltar Race and the Gibraltar Race Series, published on the website www.gibraltarrace.com .
+Each participant with his registration, implicitly confirms that he is aware of the General Regulations of the Gibraltar Race, published on the website www.gibraltarrace.com .
 He undertakes to fully respect it.

 In the event of a dispute on the General Regulations content, only the judgment of the Organization will be valid.